How to Save Money on Flights: A Travel Blogger’s Top Secrets for Finding Cheap Flights

-- Be on the lookout for seasonal deals which will make your points more valuable for a limited amount of time or specific destinations
+- Be on the lookout for seasonal deals, which will make your points more valuable for a limited amount of time or when traveling to specific destinations.

-When it comes to gathering as many points as possible — in as little time as possible — you want to focus on hitting the sign-up bonus first and foremost.
-A travel rewards card sign-up bonus (typically called a ‘New Card Member Offer’) is used to incentivize the consumer with additional points if they’re able to spend X amount of money in a limited amount of time.
+When it comes to gathering as many points as possible in a short amount of time, focus on sign-up bonuses first and foremost.
+A travel rewards card sign-up bonus (typically called a “New Card Member Offer") is used to incentivize the consumer with additional points if they’re able to spend a given amount of money in a limited amount of time.

-For example, American Express is offering ‘60,000 Membership Rewards Points after you spend $4,000 on purchases on your new Card in your first 6 months of Card Membership.’
-If you start using the card to pay for your everyday purchases like groceries, gas, utilities and possibly even rent, then you’re more likely to hit the required threshold in order to claim the sign-up bonus.
+For example, American Express is offering 75,000 Membership Rewards Points after you spend $4,000 on purchases on your new Card in your first 6 months of Card Membership.’
+If you start using the card to pay for your everyday purchases like groceries, gas, utilities, and possibly even rent, then you’re more likely to hit the required threshold to claim the sign-up bonus without any extra effort.
 This sign-up bonus is often generous enough to lower or even completely erase the cost of a return flight.

-The key to using travel hacking credit cards properly and responsibly is to use it for all of your standard purchases that you would have made regardless of an incentive.
+The key to using travel card hacking methods properly and responsibly is to use it for purchases that you would have made regardless of an incentive.
 This way, that money is already baked into your budget and you’re not overspending in the name of points.

-Now that you understand the most important principles when it comes to saving money on flights, you’re ready to put your new found knowledge into practice!
+Now that you understand the most important principles of saving money on flights, you’re ready to put your newfound knowledge into practice!
 Take your time and do your research.
-However, if you find an offer that is of great interest, don’t wait to potentially find something better just around the corner; jump on it!
-Dynamic pricing might price you out of that incredible deal in the future and a bird in hand is worth two in a bush.
+However, if you find an offer that catches your eye, don’t wait in the hopes of a marginally better deal to come around — jump on it!
+Dynamic pricing might bump you out of that incredible deal in the future.
 Happy flying!